Spanish books for learners (24 stories and novels)

 About: When Juan Preciado tries to fulfill his mother’s dying wish by finding his father, he stumbles into a world farther from anything he could have ever imagined.

-Notes: Magic realism is probably the most beloved genre of Latinx literature, and this tiny book is a good start.
-The reason that this book is listed up here at C1 verses lower on the list is because (no spoilers) there are several plots going on at the same time, and little chronological order.
+Reading Notes: Magic realism is probably the most beloved genre of Latinx literature, and this tiny book is a good start.
+The reason that this book is listed up here at C1 versus lower on the list is that (no spoilers) there are several plots going on at the same time, and little chronological order.

 About: Written just before the Cuban revolution, the novel explores the Haitian Revolution through the eyes of enslaved Haitians with all of their hopes, dreams, and fears for the future.

-Notes: Another book that pioneered Magic Realism, it’s vocabulary is more complicated than Pedro Páramo (listed above) but plot a bit easier to follow.
-I would suggest reading up on the Haitian revolution first so you have an idea of the historic moment, as well as generally checking out some maps of Hispañola (the island shared by Haiti and the Domincan Republic).
+Reading Notes: Another book that pioneered Magic Realism, its vocabulary is more complicated than Pedro Páramo (listed above) but plot a bit easier to follow.
+I would suggest reading up on the Haitian revolution first so you have an idea of the historic moment, as well as generally checking out some maps of Hispañola (the island shared by Haiti and the Dominican Republic).